CSR

 Although low compared to SCOPE 3 emissions, they are subject to a reduction plan aimed at reducing electricity consumption:

-Replacement of the company's diesel vehicles with hybrid and electric vehicles.
+Replacing the company's diesel vehicles with hybrid and electric vehicles.

 The goal is to reduce direct and indirect emissions by 16% by 2025.